rtrlib/handbook/source/intro.rst

 trusted caches using TCP or SSH transport connections, and further allows to determine the validation state of prefix to origin AS relations.

-The image in :numref:`overview` shows a typical RPKI deployment, where trusted cache servers collect ROAs from global RPKI repositories of the RIRs, such as RIPE and APNIC.
+:numref:`overview` shows a typical RPKI deployment, where trusted cache servers collect ROAs from global RPKI repositories of the RIRs, such as RIPE and APNIC.
 Each local RPKI cache periodically updates and verifies the stored ROAs, and pushes the preprocessed data to connected RPKI enabled BGP routers using the RTR protocol.